-If the MHP determines that a beneficiary does not meet medical necessity criteria, MHPs are required to send the beneficiary a Notice of Adverse Benefit Determination informing the beneficiary of the MHP's decision and providing information on how the beneficiary may appeal the MHP's decision.
-For children or youth in the child welfare system or in juvenile probation who do not meet medical eligibility for SMHS, the child and family team should discuss available services that the child or youth and family may be eligible for, such as wraparound services, including services funded by Mental Health Services Act Funds (Proposition 63 of 2004).
+If the MHP determines that a beneficiary does not meet medical necessity criteria, or a service is denied, or a service is offered with less intensity than requested, etc. MHPs are required to send the beneficiary a Notice of Adverse Benefit Determination informing the beneficiary of the MHP's decision and providing information on how the beneficiary may appeal the MHP's decision.

+For children or youth in the child welfare system or in juvenile probation who do not meet medical necessity criteria for SMHS, the child and family team should discuss available services that the child or youth and family may be eligible for, such as wraparound services, including services funded by Mental Health Services Act Funds (Proposition 63 of 2004).